symney/LED-music-visualizer-with-custom-light-sequences/README.md

 * making the Alexa skill widely available<br>

 <h1> How it works</h1>
-A web server is created on the raspberry pi that displays the dashboard via a Flask Server in Python.
-Then by sending get requests and post requests respectiely, you can change the color,open the music visualizer, and save colors.
+A flask web server is created that controls the web dashbaord.
+Then by sending get requests and post requests respectively, you can change the color,open the music visualizer, and save colors.
+The alexa endpoints in the server file act as the api for alexa communication.
+All of the dashboard is done in html,css, and JS with JQuery.

 <h1> What you will need</h1>
 * A raspberry pi (preferably 4 works on 3 but can have slight performance issues with the songs if not using the song provided, has not been tested on any lower spec) <br><br>